preloader

 Upon invocation, the mock engine will use this template and interpret the expressions between double-mustaches ({{ and }}).

-See full details documented here: https://microcks.io/documentation/using/advanced/templates/
+See full details documented here: https://microcks.io/documentation/references/templates/

-We also added some nice documentation enhancements like Content-type negociation , Parameters constraints and Custom dispatching rules .
+We also added some nice documentation enhancements like Content-type negociation, Parameters constraints and Custom dispatching rules.

 Testing enhancements